 Finally — Solution Bundles that work in the Channel!

-Distributors: Distributors don’t normally stock ‘bundles’ – they stock individual SKUs (Stock Keeping Units).
+Distributors don’t normally stock ‘bundles’ – they stock individual SKUs (Stock Keeping Units).
 To package “vendor-prescribed bundles”, a distributor will require some type of incentive to be in place so as to compensate for the additional work required by staff.

-VARs: Frequently, customers may need a solution that goes beyond the set of products and services that any one vendor can provide.
+Frequently, customers may need a solution that goes beyond the set of products and services that any one vendor can provide.
 Consequently, VARs will typically source products from different vendors to put together the ‘bundle’ their customers want.
 Unfortunately, this is a time-consuming exercise for the VAR and usually doesn’t deliver the best pricing to their customers.

 How to resolve the issues surrounding Solution Bundles?

-Vendors: Vendors using this unique capability are able to structure a set of products they want to be in a bundle, and to offer discounts tied to that overall product bundle.
+Vendors using this unique capability are able to structure a set of products they want to be in a bundle, and to offer discounts tied to that overall product bundle.
 Multiple vendors can participate in the bundle, bringing their own SKUs and pricing into the mix.
 The Channel Mechanics software manages all discounting rules, in addition to providing for different fulfillment routes, i.e, from the vendor directly, through a distributor, or any combination.

-VARs: VARs are provided with a simple, voucher-based method for ordering a specific quantity of a particular bundle.
+VARs are provided with a simple, voucher-based method for ordering a specific quantity of a particular bundle.
 The bundle may contain products from multiple vendors, and all discounting will be reflected in the VAR buy price.
-With the simple submittal of the voucher in a shopping cart environment, the order is routed to the appropriate distributor(s) for fulfillment.
+So with the submittal of the voucher in a shopping cart environment, the order is routed to the appropriate distributor(s) for fulfillment.
 VARs are now able to procure bundled solutions in a very short time frame, and to provide better pricing to their customers as a result of the overall bundle discounts.